TysonAndre/igbinary/WINDOWS.md

 Installing Visual Studio
 ------------------------

-1. Download the version of Visual Studio needed to build the newest version of PHP (mentioned on https://wiki.php.net/internals/windows/stepbystepbuild#building_pecl_extensions)
+1. Download the version of Visual Studio needed to build the desired version of PHP (mentioned on https://wiki.php.net/internals/windows/stepbystepbuild#building_pecl_extensions)
-   At the time of writing, that was [Visual Studio Community Edition 2015](https://www.visualstudio.com/products/visual-studio-community-vs)
+   At the time of writing, that was [Visual Studio Community Edition 2015](https://www.visualstudio.com/products/visual-studio-community-vs) for PHP7.

-   VirtualBox
+   Visual Studio 2015 **is not able to compile php 5**.
+Install Visual Studio 2012 if building php 5.5 or 5.6.
+Install Visual Studio 2008 if installing php 5.4.
 2. Install Visual Studio 2015.
 (Use custom installation, make sure that all C++ features are enabled)

 Downloading PHP